Collaborative Learning for Cyberattack Detection in Blockchain Networks: Experiment Setup, Dataset Collection and Evaluation Method

 \subsection{Experiment Setup}

-In our experiments, we set up a small-scale Ethereum blockchain network in our laboratory which includes three Ethereum full nodes, an Ethereum bootnode and a netstats server.
+In our experiments, we set up an Ethereum blockchain network in our laboratory which includes three Ethereum fullnodes, an Ethereum bootnode, and a netstats server.
 All these nodes are connected to a Cisco Switch Catalyst 2950 as illustrated in Fig.~\ref{fig:real_sys}.
 The details of these nodes are as follows:

-\begin{itemize} \item Ethereum full nodes are launched by \textit{Geth~v1.10.14}~\cite{Go-Ethereum} - open-source software for implementation of the Ethereum protocol.
-These nodes share the same initial configuration of genesis block, i.e., PoW consensus mechanism, 8,000,000 gas for block gas limit, initial difficulty 1,000,000.
+\begin{itemize} \item Ethereum fullnodes are launched by \textit{Geth~v1.10.14}~\cite{Go-Ethereum} - open-source software for implementation of the Ethereum protocol.
+These nodes share the same initial configuration of genesis block, i.e., PoW consensus mechanism, 8,000,000 gas for block gas limit, initial difficulty 100,000.
 Each node is running on a personal computer with processor Intel® Core™ i7-4800MQ @2.7~GHz, RAM of 16~GB.

-\item Bootnode is also created by \textit{Geth~v1.10.14} and connected to all the three Ethereum nodes.
+\item Bootnode is also created by \textit{Geth~v1.10.14} and connected to the three Ethereum nodes.

 \item Ethereum netstats is launched by an open-source software named ``eth-netstats'' on Github~\cite{netstats}. \end{itemize} The normal traffic data is configured with the three trustful servers, while an attack device will execute abnormal/malicious activities to the blockchain network traffic.
-Each trustful server takes responsibility for generating data and sending transactions to the corresponding Ethereum node in its network as visualized in Fig.~\ref{fig:real_sys}.
+Each trustful server takes responsibility for generating data and sending transactions to the corresponding Ethereum node in its subnetwork as visualized in Fig.~\ref{fig:real_sys}.
 In summary, in the normal state, the following tasks are scheduled or randomly occur in the network:

 \begin{itemize} \item The servers are scheduled to send transactions.